-"PARAMETERS: DRIVER, ACTIVE"
+"PARAMETERS: driver, active"

-w . "
+w "

-4.3.3 Getting informations about specific MIDI input driver parameter form of "key1=val1 key2=val2 ...", where character string values are encapsulated into apostrophes (').
+4.3.3 Getting information about specific MIDI input driver parameter parameter name for which information should be obtained (as returned by the "GET MIDI\INPUT\DRIVER INFO" command) and <deplist> is an optional list of parameters on which the sought parameter <param> depends on, <deplist> is a key-value pair list in form of "key1=val1 key2=val2 ...", where character string values are encapsulated into apostrophes (').
 Arguments given with <deplist> which are not dependency parameters of <param> will be ignored, means the front-end application can simply put all parameters in <deplist> with the values selected by the user.

-Use the following command to get detailed informations about a specific parameter of a specific MIDI input driver:
+Use the following command to get detailed information about a specific parameter of a specific MIDI input driver: